Egor-Saveliev/Auto-CSV-PerfReportTool/README.md

 ![image](https://user-images.githubusercontent.com/88453288/227159524-c72f2746-72c3-4179-b46d-4eb114621cf7.png)

 ## What it do
-This script allows you to generate html tables from csv profiling files (LLM, FPSChart) using Unreal Engine's PerfReportTool by context menu command.
-Command appears in context menu only on folders, backgorund of folders and files with .csv extension.
-It requiers installed python 3.
+This program is a Python script that utilizes the PerfReportTool utility from Unreal Engine to process CSV files and generate performance reports.
+The script provides a GUI for users to choose the folder containing the PerfReportTool.exe, and it also adds a context menu command to allow users to generate performance reports directly from the Windows context menu (folders, backgorund of folders and files with .csv extension).

 ## How to use it
 1. Run script.
 It will ask administration rights to be able to edit Windows registry.